jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 be able to pick up the other without difficulty.
 In implementation a duplicative API should require only a minimal degree of extra coding because these parts may be expressed in common and their scope reduced using partial completion.
-Because `'!'` is the jsonPath for the root of the document, for some callback c, `.done(c)` is a synonym for `.node('!', c)` and therefore below a thin interface layer may share an implementation.
+Because `'!'` is the JSONPath for the root of the document, for some callback c, `.done(c)` is a synonym for `.node('!', c)` and therefore below a thin interface layer may share an implementation.
 Likewise, `.node` is easily expressible as a partial